nubenetes/awesome-kubernetes/docs/visual-studio.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Did you know, you can have project specific user settings in VS Code? <br><br>I certainly didn’t, but I needed to make some tweaks for a better live coding experience for workshop attendees.<br><br>Create a .vscode folder in your project then add settings.json in there. <br><br>Handy! <a href="https://t.co/X3PbgwSVWp">pic.twitter.com/X3PbgwSVWp</a></p>&mdash; Andy Bell (@piccalilli_) <a href="https://twitter.com/piccalilli_/status/1337063582790537224?ref_src=twsrc%5Etfw">December 10, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today&#39;s <a href="https://twitter.com/code?ref_src=twsrc%5Etfw">@code</a> extension: Github Repositories<br><br>Browse and edit code from <a href="https://twitter.com/github?ref_src=twsrc%5Etfw">@Github</a> without cloning.
 You can even review PRs!<br><br>It&#39;s kind of like <a href="https://t.co/dqc8Luetlw">https://t.co/dqc8Luetlw</a>, but for desktop VS Code<a href="https://twitter.com/hashtag/code2020?src=hash&amp;ref_src=twsrc%5Etfw">#code2020</a> <a href="https://t.co/ttVstg2HPO">pic.twitter.com/ttVstg2HPO</a></p>&mdash; Matt Bierner (@mattbierner) <a href="https://twitter.com/mattbierner/status/1438573398574215172?ref_src=twsrc%5Etfw">September 16, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">If I was forced to use closed source IDE for a paid job, I would go for JetBrains.
+They are far better than VSCode or anything else ever created.
+Of course, VIM is my first choice, but sometimes they or other team members are comfier with a professional tool.</p>&mdash; The Best Linux Blog In the Unixverse (@nixcraft) <a href="https://twitter.com/nixcraft/status/1443645958797987855?ref_src=twsrc%5Etfw">September 30, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>
 </details>